robertandrews/cxt-wp-user-avatar/README.md

 `$acf_field_key`: the database key corresponding to this field.
 Find this most easily by using Hookturn's ACF add-on Theme Code Pro, or else by inspecting page source on the Image button.

 `$avatars_folder`: path to sub-folder of `/wp-contents/uploads` (eg. `/users/avatars`).
 Include leading slash but not trailing slah.

+## Notes

+This plugin stores no database information directly.

+The ACF Image field both uplaods an image and sets a database binding between the image object and a User.

+However, this plugin only bypasses Gravatar with that upload and just renames and moves the upload file.

 ## Acknowledgements